laragis/turborepo/README.md

-# Turborepo starter with pnpm
+# Turborepo starter

 This is an official starter Turborepo.

 ## What's inside?

-This Turborepo uses [pnpm](https://pnpm.io) as a packages manager.
-It includes the following packages/apps:
+This Turborepo includes the following packages/apps:

 ### Apps and Packages